sandeshgoel/oss_reference_code/README.md

 ### app_serial_dilution.py
-    This is the python script which represent the researcher code for the serial dilution experiment.
+    This is the python script which represents the researcher code for the serial dilution experiment.
 This can be executed with the following command

         python app_serial_dilution.py

+### app_game_of_life.py
+    This is the python script which represents the researcher code for the game of life experiment.
+This can be executed with the following command

+        python app_game_of_life.py

 ### oss_lib.py
     This implements the main OSS library including the technician API.